ericmichalsen/onboarding_app/README.md

 The content will print out pre-formatted for Slack.
 You may need to set the auto-formatting in the Slack preferences.
 To do so, open Slack's preferences menu by clicking the menu at the top-left corner of the Slack window and selecting “Preferences.”
 Click “Advanced” in the left pane and enable “Format messages with markup” under Input Options.

+Todo:
-Todo: There is a Terminus warning that gets printed when there are no sites.
+ * There is a Terminus warning that gets printed when there are no sites.
 I need to suppress this.
+ * Harvest API to display time w/customer for the week